jidongxiao/CSCI1200-DataStructures/lectures/13_problem_solving_I/README.md

 int main() {
 int x;
 while (std::cin >> x) {

 }
 ```

 ## 13.5 Example: Merge Sort

-- In Lecture 13, we saw the basic framework for the merge sort algorithm and we finished the implementation of
+- In Lecture 12, we finished the implementation of the merge sort function on linked lists, now let's re-visit the merge sort problem and sort vectors.
-the merge helper function.
-How did we Map Ideas Into Code?
+- How do we Map Ideas Into Code?
 - What invariants can we write down within the merge sort and merge functions?
 Which invariants can we test
 using assertions?
 Which ones are too expensive (i.e., will affect the overall performance of the algorithm)?